alannarisse/alannarisse-bak.github.io/README.md

 ## About this repo
 This repo is a collection of snippets, links and mini projects that I find useful to my teaching.
 It's sort of a scribbly note style mess.

+## there are also pictures of my dog.